Scholarship of Teaching and Learning (SoTL) where to start

 CTL can assist by consulting on:

-- Formulation of learning goals, research questions, and plans for collecting evidence in a course.
+- Formulating learning goals, research questions and plans for collecting evidence in a course.

-- Development of documentation procedures, consent forms, or other supporting materials.
+- Developing documentation procedures, consent forms or other supporting materials.

-- Interpretation of data and implications for your teaching.
+- Interpreting data and implications for your teaching.

 - Identifying others who might want to collaborate with you and extend your work beyond your particular course.